 To train and validate the neural network, we have constructed a set of realistic simulations that incorporate all the elements forming the microwave sky at the frequencies covered by the QUIJOTE MFI instrument, i.e. synchrotron, dust, AME, the CMB and radio point sources, and also we added instrumental noise following the sensitivity specifications of the QUIJOTE MFI instrument, but without taking into account systematic effects, although we know that this could be a simplification with respect the real data in polarization, but we did not want to make a complex training in this first analysis.
 Synchrotron emission was modeled with the s5 PySM configuration, which assumes a spatial variability in the spectral index between the Galactic plane and the extragalactic regions, and also incorporates small scale features.
-We have not used a curvature method in order to not giving prior information about this kind of behavior in the training process, to consider the possibility of finding some insights of curvature in the QUIJOTE observations after validating the network.
+We have not used a curvature model in the training dataset because in this work we are assuming a power-law behavior but we performed a test with the trained network and data with a synchrotron curvature model, described in Appendix \ref{sec:curvature_models}.